 You use the product tray to switch between the different parts of Zendesk Suite.
 At the bottom of the tray you can find the link to the Admin Center.

-In the Admin Center you’ll find the settings that are relevant to your account: your billing information, access security, integrations, channels, and so on.
+In the Admin Center, in addition to Support settings, you’ll find the settings that are relevant to your account: your billing information, access security, integrations, channels, and so on.
 We’ll discuss several aspects of working with the Admin Center later in this article.
 You can find more detailed information about all of these settings in Using Zendesk Admin Center.

 When you add admin and agent users to your Zendesk Suite account, you select the products they have access to and also their role permissions.

-All users are added to your account in Support via the People page in the admin settings or the Add tab in the Agent Workspace.
+All users are added to your account in Admin Center via the Team members page or the Add tab in the Agent Workspace.

-When you add a user, you choose their type as either a staff member or end user.
-You then assign your staff members to the different parts of Zendesk Suite by editing their user profile in Support.
+When you add a user, you choose their type as either a staff member (team member) or end user.
+You then assign your team members to the different parts of Zendesk Suite by editing their user profile.

-In a staff member’s profile you click the Manage in Admin Center link, as shown above.
-See Opening the staff profile for step by step instructions.
+In a team member’s profile you click the Manage in Admin Center link, as shown above.
+See Opening the team member profile for step by step instructions.

-On the staff member’s profile page in the Admin Center, you choose which Zendesk Suite products the staff member has access to and also their role (what actions they are allowed to take in each of the selected products).
+On the team member’s profile page in the Admin Center, you choose which Zendesk Suite products the team member has access to and also their role (what actions they are allowed to take in each of the selected products).

 Each product contains an admin role, which allows the person assigned to this role to access the product’s admin settings to do things such as configuring the product, setting up workflows, and so on.
 You can assign the admin role to as many people as you need to.